danialgoodwin/android-pdf/README.md

 android-pdf
 ===========

-Spence was here.
-Used git through IntelliJ

-Simple app that shows a PDF that is in the assets directory
+Simple app that shows a PDF that is in the assets directory.